 Please note that we should always aim to get as many vitamins, minerals and nutrients through a healthy diet and taking supplements should never be in place of a balanced diet.
 Read our advice on the Fertility Diet here.

 Always consult a doctor

 Our reproductive systems are complex and everyone’s body has different needs, that’s why it’s so important to consult a doctor before taking any supplements.
 Especially because taking the right amount of vitamins/minerals is critical as we need to create the correct environment for a healthy pregnancy.
-Some vitamins can have an undesired affect if too much is taken or they interact with other medications being taken, so it is always important to discuss your personal history with doctor.
+Some vitamins can have an undesired effect, if too much is taken or they interact with other medications being taken, so it is always important to discuss your personal history with your doctor.
 At The Evewell our fertility experts can help you make the right decision.
-If you are considering taking fertility supplements or need any other fertility advice please get in touch with us by emailing email@example.com or giving us a call on 020 3974 0950.
+If you are considering taking fertility supplements or need any other fertility advice please get in touch with us by emailing firstname.lastname@example.org or giving us a call on 020 3974 0950.